NayanDZ/Web/README.md

 •	DOM-Based (Document Object Model) - A DOM-based XSS vulnerability exists within a page’s client-side script itself.
   </td>
   <td>
+     <b>A07:2021-Identification and Authentication Failures:</b> was previously Broken Authentication and is sliding down from the second position, and now includes CWEs that are more related to identification failures.
+This category is still an integral part of the Top 10, but the increased availability of standardized frameworks seems to be helping.
   </td>
   </tr>